 I wasn’t cognizant of it then, but this year, facing my insecurities forced me to look at how insecurity is often derived from our innermost, irrational feelings of inadequacies but can metastasis in ugly and subtle ways, ways that hurt others.
 That day, I hurt someone because he made me feel less than I was but who likely only acted that way because he also felt less than he actually was.

 I was 8 then.
 I’m 24 now.
 And I wish I could say I have no more insecurities or that I’ve learned to be better at hiding or dealing with them.
 But I still suck my stomach in when I wear tight dresses.
 I’m still careful with what I share on social media because I haven’t learned to live without other’s validations yet.
 I still hide my thumbs because when I get anxious, I pick at the skin there.
 I still cry at night when I feel ugly, or stupid, or unskilled.
 I still think my cheeks are too “fat,” my eyes too small, my fingers too stubby.
 And when someone hurts me, I still want to hurt them back.
 Like 16 years ago.
 Like that day on the swing set.

 I’ll probably never see Johnathan again and I don’t know if any of the thousands of heartfelt apologies I’ve came up with over the years would mean anything to him.
 He might have even completely forgotten about that moment.

-But if I could go back in time, I would hope to myself in that same memory.
-I would let him have the shaded swing and content myself with the metal slide that literally burned my ass because it was always under the sun.
+But if I could go back in time, I would hope to find myself in that same moment.
+I would let him have the shaded swing set and content myself with the metal slide that literally burned my ass because it was always under the sun.